-You've probably seen the annoying Youtube ads, I mean who hasn’t right?
-You might have even spent some time watching his videos.
-Some people love what Tai Lopez is teaching while others are not so convinced.
+You've probably seen his annoying Youtube ads and maybe even spent some time watching his videos.
+Some people love what he teaches, while others are not so convinced.

-After doing some research I think it could be a case of 'fake it till you make it' and I'll explain why I say that in a moment.
-I Don’t think he’s a scam artist but this article will give you some insight into his background so you can make your own mind up.
+After doing some research I personally don't think Tai is a scam artist but it could be a case of 'fake it till you make it' and I'll explain why I say this in a moment.

-Apparently Tai started out as a college drop out and managed to find five millionaires to mentor him to where he is now.
-The somewhat contradictory part about his story is that he then went on to become a certified financial planner and began working for GE Capital as a wealth management financial advisor.
+He then went on to become a 'certified financial planner' and began working for GE Capital as a wealth management financial advisor.
 Where I come from, in order to become a qualified financial advisor requires completing a college degree.
-Hmmmm…

 Anyway, Tai then went on to annoy the living hell out of everyone on YouTube with his lambo/ mansion ads in an effort to help people achieve the 'good life' with health, wealth, love and happiness.
 He has launched a program called 'the 67 steps' which will supposedly help people achieve everything they've ever dreamed of.

 There's also the other end of the spectrum, his cult following.
 This group hangs off Tai's every word and follow him around as if he's some kind of 'supreme success leader'.
 Fair enough.
 Whatever you are into I suppose.
-I did find one video by a guy that claims Tai is pretty amazing and it went something like this:
+Some of the common arguments go a little like this:

 "Tai Lopez is not a scam, the real scam is what is being advertised on TV to people every day like junk food and the lottery.
 People that call Tai a scammer are those with a 'cynical mindset' and that mindset will hold you back from achieving success.
 If you go around thinking everyone is out there to scam you then you are not going to be ready for the time when someone great comes along.."

-Just because someone reasonably questions the credibility of someone like Tai Lopez does NOT mean they go around calling everything a scam!
-If people were not somewhat cynical and question these types of guru’s then there would no doubt be a lot more people being ripped off blind every single day.
+Here's the thing, just because someone reasonably questions the credibility of someone like Tai Lopez does NOT mean they go around calling everything a scam.
+Some may, but not all.
+If people were not somewhat cynical and question guys like this to some extent then there'd no doubt be a lot more people being ripped off blind by every smooth talking guru.
 This is just plain logic.
-Being skeptical to a certain extent serves to protect people from rubbish programs online, there are many.

 One of his big selling points is how he has enough money to buy a Lamborghini and other luxury cars in an attempt to show his authority and credibility for what he is talking about.
 There's one small problem though... he left the renter tag on the keys in one of his videos, oops!

-This is much like the rented Lambo but on a higher scale and with actual proof.
-He does not own this Mansion and he never did, he rented it on a short term lease to show people his amazing success, so they'd buy into his story.
+This is much like the Lambo but on a higher scale and with (what seems to be) proof.
+According to a site called Market Rap, he did not own this Mansion and he never did, he rented it on a short term lease to show people his amazing success, so they'd buy into his story.

-This article makes it quite clear he rented this property and has some interesting facts to back this up.
-Whatever, rent as many lambos and mansions as you want.
+Whatever, rent as many Lamborghini's and mansions as you want!
 No biggy.
-I'm just making the point that you really shouldn't believe everything you see.
-The interent provides a unique opportunity to create whatever persona you can dream up.
+I'm just making the point that you really shouldn't believe everything you see online.
+The Internet provides a unique opportunity to create whatever persona you can dream up.

 Interview With Mark Cuban

 I did think it was cool to hear from Mark but I also know this is another attempt by Tai to prove he has 'friends in high places' and to increase his credibility.
-I can assure you if Mark wasn't trying to promote his book or profit somehow from meeting with Tai, he would never have been there.
-Again, there’s nothing wrong with this in itself and this is smart marketing no doubt.
+I can assure you if Mark wasn't trying to promote his book or profit somehow from meeting with Tai, he probably never would've been there.

 A Case Of 'Fake It Until You Make It?

-I think Tai Lopez is smart and leveraged his way to success by showing people the image of who was wanting to be in the best way he knew how, until he made it there.
-He started with a small investment made through his rubbish dating websites, rented a couple of luxury cars and started doing some paid YouTube videos.
+Tai Lopez was smart and leveraged his way to success by showing people the image of who he was aspiring to be in the best way he knew how, until he actually made it there.
+He started with a small investment made through his questionable dating websites, rented a couple of luxury cars and started doing some paid YouTube videos.
 He talked about how successful he was and convinced people to believe in him.
 I really don't think anyone can deny this was both smart and very well executed.
-I think so anyway.